Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Gradient Descent**: An iterative algorithm used to minimize the cost function.
 - **Gradients**: Values that indicate how much the network's weights should be updated.
 Too small values make learning slow.
 - **Ground Truth**: The actual or correct value that the model is intended to predict.
-- **Hard Margin**: A requirement for perfect separation between classes with a rigid margin.
+- **Hard Margin**: A requirement for perfect separation between classes with a rigid margin.  .
+- **Hebb's theory**: simply put, says that neurons that fire together strengthen their connections, "neurons that fire together, wire together."
 - **Hidden Layer**: An intermediate layer in the neural network that processes information.
 - **Hidden Layers**: Multiple intermediate layers that process data between the input and output layers.
 - **Hierarchical Clustering**: A clustering technique that creates a hierarchical structure of groups.